-The respondent, together with his friends, left the Bosnian town of Bihac to go towards Sturlic on the 12th of February.
-At this location, they joined another group of 30 people so they ended up as a group of approximately 40 people who crossed the border together.
-The group consisted of one family (the parents and two children of 6-7 years old) and young men aged between 15 and 25 years.
+On the 12th of February, the respondent left the Bosnian town of Sturlic to cross the border with Croatia in a group of approximately 40 people.
+The group consisted of one family (the parents and two children of 6-7 years old) and young men aged between 15 and 25 years old.

-After walking for one hour in Croatia, it was nighttime, six Croatian authorities approached the group and surrounded them.
-The respondent as well as the others chose to kneel down.
-The respondent believes that if they had tried to escape, the police would have caught them and caused them a lot of problems.
+After walking for one hour in Croatian territory -the respondent described it to be during nighttime-, six Croatian uniformed men approached the group and surrounded them.
+The respondent, as well as the others, chose to kneel down when that happened.
+The respondent believed that if they had tried to escape, ‘the police would have caught them and caused them a lot of problems’.

-Everyone was asked to introduce themselves and tell the officers their country of origin.
-They were also asked to reveal the ‘boss’ of the group.
-The respondent supposes that the authorities were looking for the group leader who guided the way.
-Nobody answered because ‘if we showed the boss, they would fight him or put him in prison’ the respondent claimed.
+Everyone was then asked to introduce themselves and tell the officers their country of origin.
+They were also reportedly asked to reveal who the ‘boss’ of the group was.
+The respondent understood they were looking for the group leader who guided the way, but nobody answered.

-Then, the officers tried to find someone who speaks English.
-The woman, the mother of the family, said she spoke a little English.
-This made the officers put a lot of pressure on her to tell them who the boss was, according to the respondent.
-Then, another man told the officers that he spoke a little English so the officers suspected him.
-He kept telling the authorities that he did not know who within the group had a phone.
-In reaction to this, the officers started striking this man.
-Allegedly, they kicked and punched him several times.
-His nose ended up bleeding and the respondent mentioned ‘we all heard a bad sound when they kicked him.’
+After that, the officers tried to find someone who spoke English.
+The only woman in the group, the mother of the family, said she could speak some English.
+The respondent reported that this made the police officers put a lot of pressure on her to tell them who the leader was.
+Then, another man told the officers that he also spoke some English, which, according to the respondent, made the police suspicious of him.
+He reportedly kept telling the officers that he did not know who within the group had a phone.
+In reaction to this claim, the officers allegedly started hitting him.
+According to the respondent, they kicked and punched him several times, and his nose ended up bleeding: ‘we all heard a bad sound when they kicked him.’

 Afterwards, another man was separated from the group.
-One of the policemen had a conversation with him while he asked the others to keep their heads down but the respondent heard the conversation:
+The respondent described that one of the uniformed men had a conversation with him while the rest of the group was asked to keep their heads down, but the respondent heard the conversation:

 ‘If you are Muslim you should go to Arabic countries, why are you coming here?’, the officer asked.
 The man answered: ‘We want to go to Zagreb’ but the officer told him: ‘You lie, you will take a ticket to go to Slovenia and then to Italy, you only want to stay here a short time and you don’t have a place in Europe’.

-Afterwards, two big police vans arrived, 20 people had to go in each van.
-They were driving for 6-7 hours.
-The police drove in a very reckless way, according to the respondent.
-Which caused some of the people to vomit while driving.
+Afterwards, two big vans arrived, and 20 people had to go in each van.
+They were driving for what felt for the respondent like 6-7 hours.
+The officers drove in a very reckless way, according to the respondent, which caused some of the people to vomit on the way.
 When they reached the borderlands near the Lipa camp (Bosnia), everyone was told to leave the van.
-At this point, the officers searched them again.
+At this point, the officers reportedly searched them again.